mbarcia/pipelineframework/docs/PUBLISHING.md

 ### Standard Release Workflow (Recommended)

-The Maven Release Plugin provides a complete automated solution.
+The Maven Release Plugin provides a complete automated solution that handles version updates across all modules.
-Again, this is automatically managed by GitHub Actions, which actions the following steps.

 1. **Prepare the Release**:
    - Use the Maven Release Plugin to prepare the release:
      ```bash
-     mvn release:prepare
+     mvn release:prepare -Darguments="-DskipTests"
      ```
-   - This will update versions, create a tag, and prepare the release in one step
+   - This will update versions across all modules, create a tag, and set the next development version in one step
    - The plugin will prompt for:
      - The release version (e.g., 1.0.0)
      - The SCM tag (e.g., v1.0.0)
      - The next development version (e.g., 1.0.1-SNAPSHOT)

-2. **Perform the Release**:
+2. **Push the Changes**:
-   - Deploy the release to Maven Central:
+   - Push the version update commits to the main branch:
      ```bash
-     mvn release:perform
+     git push origin main
      ```

-   - This will check out the tagged version and run the deployment process with the `release` profile
+3. **Publish the Release**:
+   - Push the tag to trigger publishing to Maven Central:
+     ```bash
+     git push origin v1.0.0
+     ```
+   - This triggers the GitHub Actions workflow that runs `mvn deploy` to publish to Maven Central

+**Note**: The `mvn release:perform` step is not used in this setup since deployment is handled by GitHub Actions when a tag is pushed.

 ### When to Use the Versions Plugin Approach